Preventing VFD Problems Through Better Drive Selection and Setup

 Even the best drive will struggle if it is paired with an incompatible or poorly matched motor.
 Motors designed for across-the-line operation may not always be suitable for VFD use, particularly when operated at low speeds or with high switching frequencies.

 VFDs generate high-frequency voltage pulses that can stress motor insulation, especially on long cable runs.
-Without proper motor insulation ratings or output filtering, this can lead to premature winding failure.
+Without proper insulation ratings or output filtering, this can lead to premature winding failure.
 Bearing currents induced by the drive can also damage motor bearings over time if not properly mitigated.

-Schneider Electric drives are designed to support a wide range of motor types, including inverter-duty motors, but proper motor data must be entered into the drive during setup.
+ABB drives are designed to support a wide range of motor types, including inverter-duty motors, but proper motor data must be entered into the drive during setup.
 This allows the drive’s control algorithms and protection functions to operate correctly, ensuring stable torque production and accurate overload protection.

 Proper Parameter Setup and Commissioning